diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

     </project>

-As a reminder, the Maven project folder structure looks like this:
+As a reminder, a Maven project folder structure looks like this:

     project
     |